-Fig. 6: Economics of feeding probiotic with concentrate mixture
+Fig. 6: Economics of feeding probiotics with concentrate mixture

 The economics of feeding probiotic-supplemented concentrate mixtures to Osmanabadi does are presented in Table 6 and illustrated in Figure 6.
-Although the total feed cost was slightly higher in the probiotic-supplemented groups (T2: ₹1967.95 and T3: ₹2054.95) compared to the control (T1: ₹1880.95), the total live body weight was also greater in treated groups (T2: 11.57 kg and T3: 12.55 kg) than in control (8.63 kg).
-Consequently, the cost per kilogram of live body weight was lowest in T3 (₹163.74), followed by T2 (₹170.09) and highest in T1 (₹217.95).
+Although the total feed cost was slightly higher in the probiotic-supplemented groups compared to the control, the total live body weight was also greater in the treated groups (T2: 11.57 kg and T3: 12.55 kg) than in the control.
+Consequently, the cost per kilogram of live body weight was lowest in T3, followed by T2, and highest in T1.
 This clearly demonstrates that probiotic supplementation enhanced feed utilization efficiency and improved economic returns despite marginally higher feed costs.
 Similar findings were reported by Rastogi et al. (2006) and Haddad et al. (2005), who observed that probiotic inclusion in the diet of ruminants improved growth performance and reduced cost per unit of body weight gain due to better nutrient digestibility and feed conversion efficiency.

 4. Conclusion

-Probiotic supplementation improved body weight and recovery in does.
+Probiotic supplementation improved body weight and recovery in doses.
 Colostrum and milk composition were significantly enhanced in supplemented groups.
 Kids from supplemented does had higher birth weight and growth rates.
 The 10 g/day dose (T3) proved most effective and economically viable.

 References